SFTtech/nyan/doc/nyan.md

 The only problem still unsolved with `nyanc` is:

-If a "non-optimized" *NyanObject* has multiple parents where some of them were "optimized" and made into native code by `nyanc`, we can't select which of the C++ objects to instanciate for it.
-And we can't create the combined "optimized" object as the *NyanObject* appeared at runtime.
+If a "non-optimized" `nyan::Object` has multiple parents where some of them were "optimized" and made into native code by `nyanc`, we can't select which of the C++ objects to instanciate for it.
+And we can't create the combined "optimized" object as the `nyan::Object` appeared at runtime.

 This means we have to provide some kind of annotation, which of the parents should be the annotated ones.